frehelfer/100DaysOfSwiftUI/P18-Milestone-DiceRoll/README.md

-# Project 09 - ✏️ Drawing
+# Project 18 - Milestone - 🎲 Roll the Dice

-**Purpose of the App :**

-A lot of exercices to practice all the concepts.
-Here are just one exemple very nice.

-##

-**Features Learned :**

-Paths, Shapes, Insettable Shapes, CGAffineTransform, ImagePaint, drawingGroup(), animatableData, AnimatablePair

 ##